haioco/k8s-installer/README.md

 kubectl create deployment nginx --image=nginx kubectl expose deploy nginx --port 80 --target-port 80 --type NodePort
 ```
-#### you can confirm that nginx is runnig on werkers with this command:
+#### you can confirm that nginx is runnig on workers with this command:
 ```ssh
 kubectl get services
 ```